Lifetimes in Data Structures

 lives at least as long as any instance ofHighlight

-is consumed before the end of the lifetime offox
+is dropped before the end of the lifetime ofnoun

 - When possible, make data structures own their data directly.